animal-tree/Another-Version/2-Opposing-views.md

 ## Suing

-I could sue, but is that really the kind of "credit" I want to get to "compensate" for my physical appearance with?
-Not really, I’d rather do something that I myself would find attractive in another person.
+I don't think describing why suing doesn't appeal to me is possible to an American audience.
+Maybe it is.
+As this book will show, there are better uses of my spirit besides teaching what I know to lawyers.

 Whether or not I'm ruling it out must, out of narrative necessity, be left a mystery until the ["Faith"](#4-faith) chapter.

+Besides, that manner of acquiring money isn't the best way to compensate for my physical appearance.
+I’d rather do something that I myself would find attractive in another person.

 BUT, I'm no stranger to some material luck, as it turned out...